Instant Swap with Cashback

 Start your Scroll Wallet profile and generate the recovery data that anchors self-custody.

-Use a strong password, store your recovery phrase safely, and lock in secure habits before funding LTC.
+Use a strong password, store your recovery phrase or seed phrase safely, and lock in secure habits before funding LTC.

 Send LTC from an exchange or another wallet, or prepare a swap path from existing assets.